Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/using-ensembl/ensembl-apps/feature-explorer/gene-homology.md

 Homologous genes share a common ancestor, being separated 'split' by a speciation event or a gene duplication event.

-The homology table for a gene is the first tab in the gene relationship panel found in the detailed view of a gene in the Entity viewer.
+The homology table for a gene is the first tab in the gene relationship panel found in the detailed view of a gene in the Feature explorer.

 <figure>
   <img src="media/gene-homology.png" />
   <figcaption>
-    A view of the homology table for BRCA2 in the Gene relationship panel of the Entity viewer.
+    A view of the homology table for BRCA2 in the Gene relationship panel of the Feature explorer.
   </figcaption>
 </figure>